Every type A quiver locus is a Kazhdan-Lusztig variety: Kazhdan-Lusztig varieties

-Thus, the opposite cell $X^v_\circ$ is isomorphic to affine space $\mathbb{A}^{\frac{N(N-1)}{2}-l(v)}$.
-In this paper we always identity the opposite cell with this space of matrices.
+Thus, the opposite cell $X^v_\circ$ is isomorphic to the affine space $\mathbb{A}^{\dim G/P-l(v)}$.
+In this paper we always identify the opposite cell with this space of matrices.
 Therefore, the coordinate ring $k[X^v_\circ]$ is the polynomial ring of the affine coordinates corresponding to the ``undetermined" area of matrices.
-We replace the entries in the ``undetermined" area of a matrix in such opposite cell with the corresponding affine coordinate functions and denote the result by $Z$.
+We replace the entries in the ``undetermined" area of a matrix in such matrix space with the corresponding affine coordinate functions and denote the result by $Z$ (called the generic matrix).